By Elizabeth Ossip, LCSW, CAP, ICADC

 Stopping drinking can have a positive effect on your physical and mental health, along with your relationships with others.
 However, in the short term, quitting alcohol means going through a period known as detox.

-Beginning within hours of getting off alcohol and lasting up to a few weeks, alcohol detox is no laughing matter.
+Beginning within hours of getting off alcohol and lasting up to a few weeks, Florida alcohol detox is no laughing matter.
 And symptoms are particularly severe for heavy drinkers who use regularly.
 Without treatment, alcohol withdrawal can be life-threatening.

 When a binge drinker stops using suddenly, his or her body goes into shock.
 Without the alcohol you’ve grown accustomed to imbibing, brain neurotransmitters and blood levels rebound rapidly.
 These are just a few of the many side effects of alcohol withdrawal: